hossein-lap/scripts/README.md

 ### dm-record.sh

-Record from screen using `ffmpeg` with more options to record area, whole screen or active window.
+Record from screen using `ffmpeg` with options to whole screen or active window, with or without sound, sound of mic or system.

 - Dependencies
 	- ffmpeg